-Every effort must be made throughout to preserve the quality of groundwater sources that the Proponent may impact.
-Containment of waste and chemicals and the correct disposal thereof must be of an acceptable standard.
-Personnel must report any unusual conditions and intersection with groundwater immediately to the environmental manager.
+Every effort must be made to preserve the quality of groundwater sources that the Proponent may potentially impact.
+Containment of waste and chemicals and the correct disposal thereof must meet the required standards.
+Personnel must report any unusual conditions and intersection with groundwater immediately to the environmental coordinator or site manager.

-The Department of Water Affairs require quarterly reporting for water levels and quality of water from the sources for which a permit was required, namely, for abstraction permits and discharge permits:
+The Department of Water Affairs require quarterly reporting for water levels and quality of water from the sources for which a permit was required.
+The following list outlines the requirements for abstraction and discharge permits: -

 - 1. Maintain a record of all abstracted volumes and report to DWA / MAWLR as per permit conditions - 2.
 Maintain a monthly water balance - 3.
-Submit quarterly water quality tests for water and monitoring boreholes.
+Submit quarterly water quality tests for sewage water and water abstraction and monitoring boreholes.